Skip to main content

 Having schizophrenia could affect your ability to drive.

-If you've had or currently suffer from a medical condition or disability that may affect your driving you must tell the Driver & Vehicle Agency (DVA).
+If you've had or currently suffer from a medical condition or disability that may affect your driving you must tell the Driver and Vehicle Agency (DVA).

-• Read more about how to tell DVA about a medical condition
+• How to tell DVA about a medical condition

 Living with schizophrenia